 Average prices of offers pursued in recent water purchasing

-Pricing information is publicly released at the conclusion of each water purchase initiative to provide greater transparency and to assist irrigators considering placing a sell offer in the future.
+Pricing information will usually be publicly released at the conclusion of a water purchase tender to help provide greater transparency and to assist water entitlement holders who may be considering placing a sell offer in the future.

 For more information see: Average prices of offers pursued from recent tenders

 Information on water market pricing

 The Department commissions independent consultants to compile quarterly price reports to assist irrigators to identify the prices that are being paid for various water entitlements across the Murray-Darling Basin.